Natural Graph Wavelet Packet Dictionaries: Applications in Graph Signal Approximation

 \section{Applications in Graph Signal Approximation}

-In this section, we demonstrate the usefulness of our proposed NGWP dictionaries in efficient approximation of graph signals on two graphs, and compare the performance with the other previously-proposed methods, i.e., the global graph Laplacian eigenbasis; graph Haar basis; graph Walsh basis; GHWT coarse-to-fine (c2f) best basis~\cite{IRION-SAITO-GHWT}; GHWT fine-to-coarse (f2c) best basis~\cite{IRION-SAITO-GHWT}; and eGHWT best basis~\cite{SHAO-SAITO-SPIE}.
-Note that the graph Haar basis is a particular basis choosable from the GHWT f2c dictionary and the eGHWT dictionary while the graph Walsh basis is choosable from both versions of the GHWT dictionaries as well as the eGHWT; see~\cite{IRION-SAITO-TSIPN, SHAO-SAITO-SPIE} for the details.
+In this section, we demonstrate the usefulness of our proposed NGWP dictionaries in efficient approximation of graph signals on two graphs, and compare the performance with the other previously proposed methods: the global graph Laplacian eigenbasis; the HGLET best basis~\cite{IRION-SAITO-HGLETS}; the graph Haar basis; the graph Walsh basis; the GHWT coarse-to-fine (c2f) best basis~\cite{IRION-SAITO-GHWT}; the GHWT fine-to-coarse (f2c) best basis~\cite{IRION-SAITO-GHWT}; and the eGHWT best basis~\cite{SHAO-SAITO-SPIE}.
+Recall that the HGLET is a graph version of the Hierarchical Block DCT dictionary, which is based on the hierarchical bipartition tree of a primal graph, as briefly discussed in Introduction.
+Although the HGLET can choose three different types of graph Laplacian eigenvectors of $L$, $\Lrw$, and $\Lsym$ at each subgraph (see Eq.~\eqref{eq:graphlaps}), we only use those of the unnormalized $L$ at each subgraph in order to compare its performance in a fair manner with the NGWP dictionaries that are based on the eigenvectors of $L(G)$.
+Note also that the graph Haar basis is a particular basis choosable from the GHWT f2c dictionary and the eGHWT dictionary while the graph Walsh basis is choosable from both versions of the GHWT dictionaries as well as the eGHWT; see~\cite{IRION-SAITO-TSIPN, SHAO-SAITO-SPIE} for the details.
 We use the $\ell^1$-norm minimization as the best-basis selection criterion for all the best bases in our experiments.
-The edge weights of the dual graph $G^\star$ are the reciprocals of the DAG pseudometric between the corresponding eigenvectors as defined in Eq.~\eqref{eq:DAG}.
-For a given graph $G$ and a graph signal $\f$ defined on it, we decompose $\f$ into those dictionaries first.
-Then, to measure the approximation performance, we sort the expansion coefficients in the non-increasing order of their magnitude, and use the top $k$ most significant terms to approximate $\f$ where $k$ starts from $0$ up to about $0.5 \times N$, i.e., 50\% of the total number of terms.
-All of the approximation performance is measured by the relative $\ell^2$ approximation error with respect to the fraction of coefficients retained, which ranges from $0$ to $0.5$.
+The edge weights of the dual graph $G^\star$ are the reciprocals of the DAG pseudometric between the corresponding eigenvectors of $L(G)$ as defined in Eq.~\eqref{eq:DAG}.
+For a given graph $G$ and a graph signal $\f$ defined on it, we decompose $\f$ into those dictionaries and select those bases first.
+Then, to measure the approximation performance, we sort the expansion coefficients in the nonincreasing order of their magnitude, and use the top $k$ most significant terms to approximate $\f$ where $k$ starts from $0$ up to about 50\% of the total number of terms, or more precisely, $\lfloor 0.5 N \rfloor + 1$.
+All of the approximation performance is measured by the relative $\ell^2$ approximation error with respect to the fraction of coefficients retained, which we denote $FCR$ for simplicity.